-- The PSO (Public Service Obligation) tariff is estimated to be 9,92 €/MWh on average in 2011 in Denmark:

-- Direct subsidies to producers of environmentally friendly energy (79%). - Indirect subsidies (9%) - Research & development into environmentally friendly energy (7%). . - Different public charges and other expenses (5%)

-- Administration costs regarding the PSO are due to Danish legislation allocated to the System tariff (0.34 €/MWh).

-- Payment to the Danish Energy Regulatory Authority and to the Danish Energy Agency to cover their administrations costs (0.16 €/MWh)
+- The PSO (Public Service Obligation) tariff was 10,26 €/MWh on average in 2011 in Denmark: - Direct subsidies to producers of environmentally friendly energy (79%). - Indirect subsidies (9%) - Research & development into environmentally friendly energy (7%). - Different public charges and other expenses (5%) - Administration costs regarding the PSO are due to Danish legislation allocated to the System tariff (0.34 €/MWh). - Payment to the Danish Energy Regulatory Authority and to the Danish Energy Agency to cover their administrations costs (0.16 €/MWh)